 - In Fall 2017, we will send a combined service provider survey/LOI to service providers in Oregon.

-- After the survey/LOI closes, the Grants Committee will request a full proposal from organizations and programs that meet our 2018 criteria.
+- After the survey/LOI closes, the Grants Committee will request a full proposal from invited organizations and programs.

 - In early spring 2018, the Grants Committee will review each full proposal and select several semi-finalists.